 Let’s face it, university can be hard.
 Sometimes you blink your eyes and it’s already week 10 and you never caught up on that one course that has been slowly slipping through the cracks all semester.
 It can be scary knowing you might be about to fail a course—especially if it’s never happened to you before.
 [Read more…]

 When I was in grade 11, I was diagnosed with Generalized Anxiety Disorder, which means I worry irrationally about anything and everything.
 While I’ve learned how to cope with my illness and understand how it affects me, it doesn’t make school any easier.
 And when it comes to exam season, my anxiety can turn an already stressful situation into a nightmare.
 [Read more…]

 Maybe it’s a test, maybe an assignment, or perhaps you didn’t get the job you wanted.
 Everyone has setbacks sometimes—and that’s OK.
+It’s all part of life.
 How interesting would life be if you were just constantly #winning?
 You need to deal with falling short from time to time, and learn to move on.
-Here’s how you can.
+Here are some tips on growing stronger from your failures.
 [Read more…]

 Chances are, before you started university you spent over 30 hours per week at school, but only had to spend about 6 hours on homework.
 Did your teachers take attendance and make sure your assignments were handed in on time?
 Well, things are different now that you’re here—especially when it comes to how you should spend your time.
 Follow these 6 time management rules to help you take charge.